Who is a Publicist?

 The core part of public relations is always WRITING.
-Still, with the proliferation of technology and social media, modern-day publicists spend more than 90% of their time writing and drafting copy for everything from proposals, emails, pitches to tweets, social media captions, and marketing materials.
+Still, with the proliferation of technology and social media, modern-day publicists spend more than 90% of their time writing and drafting copy for everything from proposals, emails, and pitches to tweets, social media captions, and marketing materials.
 So if you want to succeed in this role, you have to write well.

 It would be best if you also had attention to detail.
-For example, a wrong number or address can be a big deal or imagine sending out a press release with the wrong contact info or an invite with the incorrect address.
+For example, a wrong number or address can be a big deal, or imagine sending out a press release with the wrong contact info or an invite with the incorrect address.